lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 5. If sink is slow: batch writes, tune sink producer configs, check network/storage IO.
 6. Instrument and set alerts on per-stage metrics to avoid regressions.

-If you want, I can convert this into a checklist tailored to a specific pipeline (Kafka → Spark Structured Streaming → Kafka/S3) with recommended numeric config values and monitoring dashboards.

 ## How do you tune shuffle partitions and manage skew in streaming joins and aggregations?
 High-level goals when tuning shuffles and skew in Structured Streaming: